RickStrahl/Westwind.ApplicationConfiguration/Readme.md

 .NET config files (default), including custom sections and external files, or other custom stores including JSON, plain XML files, strings or a database.
-It's also easy to create your own configuration providers to store config data in some other format or you can use the generic `StringConfigurationProvider` to capture configuration data and store it as you like.
+It's also easy to create your own configuration providers to store config data in some other format or you can use the StringConfigurationProvider to capture configuration data to store as you like.

 Unlike the built-in .NET Configuration Manager, the classes you create are strongly typed and automatically convert config store values to strong types.
 You can also write configuration data from the class to the configuration store and if a store or store value doesn't exist it's automatically created in the store (provided permissions allow it).

-To install and use it, you can use NuGet:

-	PM> Install-Package Westwind.Utilities.Configuration

 This library provides: